 You can also use Strava to discover new trails via its heatmap (although I recommend TrailForks for this – see below), join monthly challenges to whip yourself into shape and win cool prizes, or track other activities like running, road cycling, hiking, and more.

-- Best for: Tracking stats, measuring performance, keeping tabs on fellow riders
+- Strava is best for: Tracking stats, measuring performance, keeping tabs on fellow riders

 2. Garmin Connect

 While Strava does measure a lot of stats like heart rate and power output, if you really want to dive into training statistics, Garmin Connect is your tool.
-This biking app – when paired with a Garmin device like my personal fave, the Garmin Fenix watch – measures everything from VO2 Max to menstrual cycle for the ladies, to water intake, and so much more.
+This biking app – when paired with a Garmin device like my personal faves, the Garmin Fenix watch and Garmin Edge 830 – measures everything from VO2 Max to menstrual cycle for the ladies, to water intake, and so much more.
 It also allows you to record a much broader range of activities including yoga, paddleboarding, golf, etc…

 Garmin devices can also link to Strava and upload ride reports to TrailForks, so basically it does everything.

-- Best for: Tracking stats, measuring performance, keeping a training log
+- Garmin Connect is best for: Tracking stats, measuring performance, and keeping a training log

 - Price: Free, but requires a Garmin device